 R. Longenecker explained, “Paul, together with many other NT writers, uses EN in a great variety of ways-even, at times, to signify the indirect object of a sentence’s verb and so to identify the recipient of a stated action.
 Likewise, the LXX frequently uses EN in this functional and directional manner, as in…Zech.
 1:9 ‘The angel who talked with me said to me.’”

 Translating it "TO" or "BY" makes all the difference.
 Instead of a believing spouse sanctifying an unbelieving one only in pre-existing mixed marriages, God cleansed the unbeliever.
 Samuel Franklin paraphrased 1 Cor.
 7:14: “‘For the unbelieving husband has been MADE [ceremonially] HOLY [when God broke down the middle wall of partition destroying distinctions] AS TO the partner, [and he is ceremonially holy yet,]

-Exactly how this cleansing may have occurred is even more beautiful, and the next article of this mini-series.
+Exactly how this cleansing may have occurred is even more beautiful, and is the subject of my article No Man Common or Unclean.

 © 2020 BridgettBernadett